 Moodle is an open-source LMS that provides customizable course creation, quizzes, and assignments, commonly used by educational institutions.

 All products are thoughtfully curated and vetted by our independent experts.
-Cubbie is an invitation-only platform, so softwares cannot pay to get listed & ranked without an invitation.
-We maintain an 8-point system to so you can feel confident in choosing the softwares you see on Cubbie.
+Cubbie is an invitation-only platform, so software products cannot pay to get listed & ranked without an invitation.
+We maintain an 8-point system to so you can feel confident in choosing the software tools you see on Cubbie.

 Our 8-Point CriteriaFind & search discounts, free trials, and sweet perks from hundreds of SaaS products in our Deals Marketplace.